RMA-4DPL/RMA-4DPL.github.io/content/_index.md

 ## News
+- **18 Apr 2025:** Our article "Synthetic generation of GC-IMS records based on Autoencoders" has been accepted for presentation at [IEEE MeMeA 2025](https://memea2025.ieee-ims.org/)!
 - **1 Apr 2025:** We are looking for a new machine learning researcher to join our team!
 More information can be found [here](https://www.linkedin.com/jobs/view/4197049156).
 - **1 Apr 2025:** The DFR [Threat Warning Sensor](research/projects/active/tws/) project has been accepted and will start soon.
 - **20 Mar 2025:** Our article "Image Reconstruction for Hyperspectral Pushbroom Cameras Using Visual-Intertial SLAM" has been accepted for presentation at [IEEE IGARSS 2025](https://www.2025.ieeeigarss.org/)!